Blog Banner SVG

 4. Venture Capital (VC)

-Venture capitalists are institutional investors who provide large sums of money to startups with high growth potential, typically in exchange for equity.
+Venture capitalists invest large amounts in high-growth startups.
+In return, they usually receive equity ownership.
 VCs often invest in multiple rounds, offering capital to fuel rapid scaling, hiring, and market expansion.
 They also bring expertise, strategic guidance, and industry connections.

 Pros: Access to large funding, business guidance, strategic advice, and credibility.